nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 > **If this code is outside the event loop, it might not work as expected**because it relies on the loop that handles the game events.

+You should typically include it inside the game loop but outside the event handling to ensure it gets checked every frame.